 What is a guaranteed minimum account value benefit?

 GMAVB is a type of benefit that can be added to an annuity.
-It ensures that the annuity account will not lose any of its principal investment at a future point in time, regardless of the performance of the underlying investments.
+It ensures that the annuity account will not lose any of its principal investment at a future time, regardless of the performance of the underlying investments.

 What is the difference between GMWB and GMIB?

 GMWB guarantees a minimum withdrawal amount from an annuity, while GMIB guarantees a minimum income amount in retirement.
 GMWB allows annuity holders to withdraw a set percentage of their investment each year, regardless of market performance.
-GMIB provides a fixed amount of income each year, even if the annuity’s investments decrease in value.
+GMIB provides a fixed income each year, even if the annuity’s investments decrease in value.

 What does a guaranteed minimum death benefit mean?